Why you should change your green residency document for the TIE

 It is accepted by all the administrative bodies in Spain

-Since the end of the transition period (31 December 2020), UK nationals around Spain have been facing issues with several bureaucratic procedures involving their residency documents.
-This is because some administrative bodies stopped recognizing the EU Residence Certificates (green residency document) as valid residency documents, and are requesting UK nationals to perform the exchange for the TIE.
+Since the end of the transition period (31 December 2020), UK nationals in Spain have been facing issues with several administrative procedures involving their residency documents.
+This is because some administrative bodies stopped recognizing the EU Residence Certificates (green residency document) as valid residency documents, and are requesting UK nationals to use a TIE.

-In particular, the Employment Office (Oficina de Empleo) has announced that any UK national with the old EU Resident Certificate should request the exchange for the new TIE by the end of 2021, as they will only recognize the biometric document from 1 January 2022 onwards.
-This affects all UK nationals who are employed, on ERTE, or receiving an unemployment benefit and haven’t yet performed the exchange of their green residency document for the new TIE.
+In particular, the Employment Office (Oficina de Empleo) requested UK national with the old EU Resident Certificate to exchange it for the TIE by the end of 2021, as they would only ept the biometric document from 1 January 2022 onwards.
+This affects all UK nationals who are employed, on ERTE, or receiving an unemployment benefit.
 We are also aware that on some occasions EU Residence certificates are not being recognized by the police as valid residency documents for UK nationals when entering Spain, causing their passports to be stamped.

 While the exchange of the EU Residence Certificate is not explicitly mandatory, we strongly advise UK nationals still holding one to do the exchange for the TIE.
 If you want to know more about how to exchange your green residency document for the TIE, check the guide on our website.